awsdocs/amazon-athena-user-guide/doc_source/emr-logs.md

 The following example queries can be run on the `myemrlogs` table created by the previous example\.

-**Example – Query Step Logs for Occurrences of ERROR, WARN, INFO, EXCEPTION, FATAL, or DEBUG**
+**Example – Query step logs for occurrences of ERROR, WARN, INFO, EXCEPTION, FATAL, or DEBUG**

 ```
 SELECT data,